-Why it’s useful: Trash the email back and forth, and streamline the entire process.
-We use schedule once (example here), although Calendly seems to have a cleaner design.
+Trash the email back and forth, and streamline the entire process.

 What it does: Automates client feedback and satisfaction by using simple email signatures.

-Why it’s useful: Know how well you and your team are communicating with clients, and automatically build up testimonials throughout tax season.
-We think this software is so promising, we shot a video to show you how to set it up!
+Know how well you and your team are communicating with clients, and automatically build up testimonials throughout tax season.
+We think this software is so promising, here’s a page that lays out exactly how it works.

 What it does: Dims your computer/background light depending on the time of day.

 Why it’s useful: If you’re anything like me, these ultra clear monitors and screens can drive my eyeballs crazy, especially in these dark Pittsburgh winters 🙂.
 Most computers and laptops have functions to easily adjust light, but it’s not something many of us think about regularly.

 If only there was an app for that!